-Accents Et Cetera Gift Baskets returns to the Best Workplaces for Waste Prevention and Recycling list for the fifth straight year.
+Accents Et Cetera Gift Baskets returns to King County's Best Workplaces for Waste Prevention and Recycling list for the sixth straight year.
 Located in Sammamish, this gift basket retailer is demonstrating that a commitment to sustainability can really pay off.
-After switching from new printer ink cartridges to remanufactured cartridges and buying recycled glass vases instead of new products, Accents Et Cetera Gift Baskets is finding that recycled content saves money without affecting quality.
+After switching from new printer ink cartridges to remanufactured cartridges, buying recycled glass vases instead of new products, and using recyclable materials in their packaging as much as possible, Accents Et Cetera Gift Baskets is finding that recycled content saves money without affecting quality.

 Advice to others: “When it comes to recycling, keep adding practices.
 Start with the easiest ideas to have quick success.”